ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 The logstash is setup to forward ElasticSearch all nodes json systemd journalctl output as well as logspout output from the docker container logs.

+Now you have distributed searchable logging.

 # Deis

 This deploys a deis cluster automagically using current deisctl 0.13-beta+ best practices.

     COREOS_MEMORY=2048 ENABLE_KUBERNETES=false DEIS=true ./start.sh

+Now you have the beginnings of a PaaS.
+Next step, visit [deis.io](http://deis.io)

+# Heapster / Grafana / cadvisor / influxdb

+This deploys a kubernetes aware cadvisor, thanks to [heapster](https://github.com/GoogleCloudPlatform/heapster), integrated with grafana and a clustered tutum influxdb backend with 3 data replicas.

+    COREOS_MEMORY=2048 ENABLE_HEAPSTER=true ./start.sh

+Now you have distributed searchable system metrics.

+This also installs elasticsearch, as that is a dependency for grafana.

 # Zookeeper